hsri-pf9/pf9-du/bbone/bbmaster/README.md

 the host is attempting to converge towards.
 The 'timestamp' field denotes the time when this state was processed by the backbone master
+The host_agent field describes the details of the host agent that is currently running on that host.
+It reports the version of the host agent and its status.
+Current possible values for status are 'running' and 'updating'.

 Example:
 ```